~This Post contains affiliate links for you to easily find a product mentioned.

 Gently pull and stretch the molded coco liner to make it lay as flat as possible.

-Place one of your wreaths in the enter of the liner and trim the liner to fit over the edges for the size of your wreath.
+Place one of your wreaths in the center of the liner and trim the liner to fit over the edges for the size of your wreath.

 Cut triangle slits out of the liner every 4 inches going around the outside of the foam wreath.

 Glue the two wreaths together and to stabilize them, place two skewers or toothpicks pushed through both wreaths.
-Add glue around the picks and between the liners.
+Add glue to the picks and between the liners.
 Let it dry.

 Add a strip of pink burlap ribbon and tie in a bow.
 Add a few spring picks and hot glue them to the back of the bow.